telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### localization.invalidMinFileSize `String`

-Sets the text for invalid minFileSize validation message.
+Sets the text for an invalid `minFileSize` validation message.

 #### Example